Taras WOLF retro DESIGN REVIEW. 6th December 2019

 Exterior Design Review

 While looking more like an evolution than a revolution the EX5 does introduce new knob controllers under the LCD screen and a ribbon controller under the 3 controller wheels.
 These subtly suggest that there is more available than ever before and invites you to explore.

 The layout is significantly improved over the W series, with greater consistency and clarity.
 While it’s a relatively simple looking machine at first, there are some significant breaks from tradition.
 The symmetry of left and right end panels is interrupted for the first time.
 The corner details are all identical but Yamaha introduced a subtle but large “swoosh” shape on the left end.
-Its almost as if they realised that this synth was going to be rather chunky, so they’d better find a way to soften the bulkiness.
+Its almost as if they realised that this synth was going to be rather chunky, and tried to find a way to soften its bulkiness.
 It doesn’t seem necessary but then again, the EX5 would have little character without it.
-Perhaps that was why the choice of blue in the standard version was necessary, in order to give it something different.
+Perhaps that was why the choice of blue in the standard version was chosen, in order to make it different.